Projects

 Data-Driven personas

-Mapping the Italian personas in the gender violence debate
+Mapping Italian personas in the gender violence debate

 Challenge

-How can we use data generated by social media interactions to identify opinions on a public debate?
+How can we use social media interaction data to identify opinions on a public discourse?

 Process

-We visualized the content generated by Twitter users talking about gender violence in order to identify different behavioral clusters and use them to generate ideas.
+We visualized the content generated by Twitter users discussing gender violence to identify different behavioural clusters and used them to ideate.

 Outcome

-The analysis quickly led to the identification of a set of strategies and opportunities to engage with the different personas.
+The analysis quickly led to identifying strategies and opportunities to engage with the different personas.

 Inspired by the theme of the World Usability Day of December 2017 (Inclusion through User Experience), a workshop around Data-Driven Personas has been hosted in Rome to engage participants in a collaborative session around the topic of gender violence in Italy, while learning how to develop personas based on the analysis of online conversations.